You are driving your car and suddenly the EPC light is displaying (often together with the Engine light) on your dashboard.

 - Wiring issues

-To get the exact fault and a proper answer of how to fix your EPC light, You have to read the trouble codes from your car.
-When the EPC Light is on, it means that there are one or several trouble codes stored in one of your control units.
-You have to start with checking the engine control unit, ABS control unit, steering control unit and transmission control unit.
+When the EPC light is on, it means that there are one or several trouble codes stored in one of your control units.
+You have to scan the engine control unit, ABS control unit, steering control unit and transmission control unit for any stored trouble codes.

-To read the trouble codes, you need an OBD2 scanner.
-You could either drive to a mechanic workshop and let them read your trouble codes, or you could to it at home with your own OBD2 scanner.
-The OBD2 scanners do not often cost a lot and if you are interested in getting one you can check it out here: OBD2 scan tools review.
-The most cheaper diagnostic scanners can only read the engine control unit.
-Because this problem could appear in several control units, it’s recommended to either get a more advanced scanner or let a workshop read the codes from the other control units.
+The most cheaper diagnostic scanners are able to read the engine control unit, and because this problem could appear in several control units, it’s recommended to either get a more advanced scanner or let a workshop read the codes from the other control units.

 Is it dangerous to drive with the EPC Light on?

-In the most cases, the EPC Light won’t cause damages to your car if you are driving with it, but because it is limiting functions like the ABS and EPC systems, it is not recommended.
+In the most cases, the EPC Light won’t cause damages to your car if you are driving carefully – but there is a chance that the problem is more serious and it’s better to be safe than sorry.

-- The EPC Light indicates that there is a problem with the Electric Power Control(EPC) system.
+- The EPC light indicates that there is an issue registered with the Electric Power Control(EPC) system.

 - You should always visit a workshop as soon as possible and not just ignore the problem when the light occurs.